abduktion-studios/batchtastic-music-player/README.md

 # Known issues
 - When entering the 'x' command in the Log Reader to close it, the log file still opens in the system text editor
 - Certain ISPs block connections to the host of Batchtastic's update database, preventing the software from checking for updates properly.
-In this case, the program will inform the user of a new update regardless of it there is one or not.
+In this case, the program will inform the user of a new update regardless of if there is one or not.